aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 search instead for the scan beacon hash in the scan beacon field.

 Note that only exact matches can be supported.
 No ranged queries or inequalities.
+It is an error to attepmt such a query.

 This may return false positive results.
 After retrieving records in this way, you must decrypt the record and compare the source field value to the query value, and discard any records where they don't match.

-### DynamoDB Support
+# DynamoDB Support

-To make life easier, formulate requests that search the original attribute, and transform them into requests that search the new hash.
+To support the DynamoDB SDK, we need to be able to take Request objects which refer to unencrypted values in source fields and transform them to refer to the associated hashes in scan beacon fields.

+## Indexing

+When creating a Global Secondary Index on a source field, use the scan beacon field instead.

  * CreateTableRequest
  * UpdateTableRequest

+## Writing

+Write scan beacon fields for associated source fields

  * PutItemRequest
+ * UpdateItemRequest
  * BatchWriteItemRequest
  * TransactWriteItemsRequest
- * GetItemRequest
- * BatchGetItemRequest
- * TransactGetItemsRequest
- * QueryRequest
- * ScanRequest

-Filter Results From
+## Reading

+Search scan beacon fields instead of source fields.
+Filter results as necessary.

- * GetItemResponse
+ * GetItemRequest / GetItemResponse
- * BatchGetItemResponse
+ * BatchGetItemRequest / BatchGetItemResponse
- * TransactGetItemsResponse
+ * TransactGetItemsRequest / TransactGetItemsResponse
- * QueryResponse
+ * QueryRequest / QueryResponse
- * ScanResponse
+ * ScanRequest / ScanResponse